microsoft/BotFramework-WebChat/samples/21.customization-plain-ui/README.md

                <li>
                   Designed to be event-driven (via observables) and stateless
                   <ul>
-                     <li>Due to its stateless nature, for example, it does not understood suggested actions, because suggested actions depends on previous state</li>
+                     <li>Due to its stateless nature, for example, it does not understand suggested actions, because suggested actions depends on previous state</li>
                   </ul>
                </li>
                <li>